-Hong Kong people are always ahead of the pack when it comes to local knowledge, from common hacks to save time, to off-the-radar retail discount offers.
-As expats, we may only be scratching the surface about the city that adopted us.
-Perhaps we have asked local friends about certain curiosities but are afraid to ask certain questions for fear of getting misinterpreted or look dumb for asking these “stupid questions”.
+Hong Kong people are always ahead of the pack when it comes to local knowledge, from everyday hacks to save time, to off-the-radar retail discount offers.
+As ex-pats, we may only be scratching the surface about the city that adopted us.
+Perhaps we have asked local friends about individual curiosities but are afraid to ask specific questions for fear of getting misinterpreted or look dumb for asking these “stupid questions.”

 Check out these questions (and answers) you might be keeping to yourself but afraid to ask someone about it.

 1. Is there any significance of color themes adopted by MTR stations?

 Color motifs used by individual MTR stations are chosen based on either location or characteristic of an area and the station’s significance within the railway network.
 For example, Diamond Hill has black with white dots to signify diamonds.
 Choi Hung, which means rainbow in local dialect, aptly adopts the rainbow-colored theme.
 Central, Tsuen Wan, and other interchange stations use red for locals as a reminder if they should transfer to another carriage.

 This may surprise you, but yes, the ubiquitous convenience store can sell alcohol to minors as the required license by the government to sell alcoholic drinks only apply to bars and restaurants and does not cover shops like 7-Eleven.
 Therefore, it is not mandated by law to do ID checks, but shopkeepers may refuse to sell booze to minors at their discretion.

 3. Is it possible to live in boats in Hong Kong?